 Can’t the regulator stop this?

-The banks’ regulator, the Financial Conduct Authority (FCA), has made it clear that it wants lenders to take sensible decisions, looking at the interests of their customers. *** Update In October 2015. the FCA announced a “Call for Inputs” into competition in the mortgage market.
+The banks’ regulator, the Financial Conduct Authority (FCA), has made it clear that it wants lenders to take sensible decisions, looking at the interests of their customers and at the details of your case.
+A lender may have general guidelines that it won’t lend to anyone over 70, say, but it has to consider if there are reasons why the mortgage is suitable for you.

 This can work.
 For the couple in their 40s mentioned above, the Financial Ombudsman decided that “The bank relied on untested assumptions, stereotypes or generalisations in respect of age” and told HSBC to reconsider the mortgage application.